 IoMT is a powerful asset when it comes to patient data collection.
 Huge devices that would disrupt the patient experience are already a thing of the past.
 Modern technological innovations in the hardware department have resulted in the development of microsensors which can be easily embedded in handy devices or even implanted in the form of biosensors.

 Smartphones and smartwatches have also become an important component of IoMT.
 A wide range of sensors come in-built in these devices.
-Healthcare organizations can have custom developed healthcare applications that collect patient data, provide real-time support to the patients or even act as telemedicine portals through video-conferencing.
-Healthcare providers can also analyze and compare the relevant patient data in order to result in optimum clinical decision making.
+Healthcare organizations can have custom-developed healthcare applications that collect patient data, provide real-time support to the patients or even act as telemedicine portals through video conferencing.
+Healthcare providers can also analyze and compare the relevant patient data to result in optimum clinical decision-making.

-If you are hosting the health data on the cloud, you need to ensure that the cloud hosting provider complies to the data security norms.
-Special considerations and additional security measures like data encryption, two-factor authentication need to be established to make sure that the patient data collected and stored stays in compliance with the regulatory norms.
+If you are hosting the health data on the cloud, you need to ensure that the cloud hosting provider complies with the data security norms.
+Special considerations and additional security measures like data encryption and two-factor authentication need to be established to ensure that the patient data collected and stored stays in compliance with the regulatory norms.

-The aim of technology in healthcare is to streamline the collection of health data, ensure its optimum utilization to yield actionable insights, enable collaboration between various stakeholders by facilitating the sharing of data and ensuring data security from malicious attacks.
-Use of other technology in addition to artificial intelligence can help healthcare organizations in achieving the above-mentioned objectives.
+The aim of technology in healthcare is to streamline the collection of health data, ensure its optimum utilization to yield actionable insights, enable collaboration between various stakeholders by facilitating data sharing and ensuring data security from malicious attacks.
+The use of other technology and artificial intelligence can help healthcare organizations achieve the above-mentioned objectives.

 The pool of data collected can be analyzed via big data analytics to get vital insights into the trends and statistics.
-Cloud computing has the potential to significantly reduce data storage costs while facilitating remote collaboration at the same time.
-Use of blockchain in healthcare has the potential to add a much-needed layer of security in relation to storage and sharing of healthcare data.
+Cloud computing can significantly reduce data storage costs while facilitating remote collaboration at the same time.
+The use of blockchain in healthcare can add a much-needed layer of security with the storage and sharing of healthcare data.

-The technological advances taking place in the healthcare segment is just the beginning.
-The impact and possible applications that technology will have in the grand scale of things have immense potential.
+The technological advances taking place in the healthcare segment are just the beginning.
+The impact and possible applications that technology will have on the grand scale of things have immense potential.

 Latest posts by Rahul Varshneya (see all)